Ingredients for salad and dressing

 Grilled caesar salad

 We’re all in agreement that a classic caesar salad is a beautiful creation, yes?
 Okay, good.
 But have you ever grilled it?
-I mean grilled the romaine, not just chicken or other proteins being added.
+I mean grilled the romaine, not just chicken.

 Game changer.